 Never let children play in hot tubs

-A quick soak is okay, but the hot water can quickly affect a child's small body.
-For more information, see HealthLinkBC File #27a Hot Tubs: Health and Safety Tips.
+A quick soak is okay, but the hot water can quickly affect a child’s small body.
+To learn more about the health concerns related to hot tub use, see HealthLinkBC File #27a Residential Hot Tubs and Pools: Health and Safety Tips.

-Sun smart your child.
-Use "waterproof" sunscreen for the pool or beach.
+Protect your children from UV rays (ultraviolet radiation).
+Use “waterproof” sunscreen for the pool or beach.
 For more information, see HealthLinkBC File #26 Sun Safety for Children.

 Take a first aid course